City of Brampton Logo

 Frequently Asked Questions

-In Canada, housing is considered “affordable” if it costs less than 30 per cent of a household’s before-tax income.
+In Canada, housing is considered “affordable” if it costs less than 30% of a household’s before-tax income.
 Many people understand the term “affordable housing” as a reference to rental housing, subsidized by the government.
 However, the term is much broader and includes housing provided by the public, private, and non-profit sectors and can refer to all forms of housing tenure such as rental, ownership, co-operative ownership, as well as temporary and permanent accommodations.
-Canada Mortgage and Housing Corporation has recently introduced the concept of “housing hardship” which refers to the financial difficulty a household may face due to a combination of high shelter expenses and insufficient income.
+Canada Mortgage and Housing Corporation has recently introduced the concept of “housing hardship” which refers to the financial difficulty a household may face due to a combination of high housing expenses and insufficient income.
 A household is considered to be in housing hardship if the disposable income after housing expenditures is such that the household is unable to afford necessary basic goods and services such as food and transportation.

 According to the Ministry of Municipal Affairs and Housing, Inclusionary zoning (IZ) is a land-use planning tool that a municipality may use to require affordable housing units (IZ units) to be included in residential developments of 10 units or more.
 These units would then need to be maintained as affordable over a specified period of time.
 This tool is typically used to create affordable housing for low-and moderate-income households and works well in locations experiencing rapid population growth and high demand for housing, accompanied by strong economies and housing markets.

-This is perhaps the most common misconception about affordable housing, however, more than 100 studies conducted in the US and Canada across a variety of neighbourhoods and development proposals over the past 30 years show no evidence that property values are impacted by affordable housing developments.
+This is perhaps the most common misconception about affordable housing.
+However, more than 100 studies conducted in the US and Canada across a variety of neighbourhoods and development proposals over the past 30 years show no evidence that property values are impacted by affordable housing developments.

-Moreover, affordable or high-density housing often has a stabilizing effect on a neighbourhood by enabling people to stay in their communities.Architect and author Oscar Newman concluded that the design and use of public spaces - and particularly the sense of control and ownership that residents have over these areas - have far more significant effects on crime than density or income levels.
+This is another misconception about affordable housing.
+In fact, affordable or high-density housing often has a stabilizing effect on a neighbourhood by enabling people to stay in their communities.
+Architect and author Oscar Newman concluded that the design and use of public spaces - and particularly the sense of control and ownership that residents have over these areas - have far more significant effects on crime than density or income levels.
 Ontario studies have shown that neighbours of residents in supportive housing have few complaints about safety.
-This has been backed up by work done in Vancouver, following neighbourhoods where supportive housing has been built.
-Moreover, affordable or high-density housing often has a stabilizing effect on a neighbourhood by enabling people to stay in their communities.
+This has been backed up by work done in Vancouver, studying neighbourhoods where supportive housing has been built.

 Often, the future occupants of new affordable housing already live in or near the neighbourhood.
 They are people sharing housing with other family members or friends, or struggling to pay market rent by giving up meals or having to walk because they cannot afford transit fares.